 Video games are easily one of the most global experiences available today.

-We’ve seen the medium transform from games like Pong, with two players sitting next to each other, moving a jagged line up and down their screen, into massively multiplayer online (MMO) experiences like World of Warcraft, with players interacting in this living universe, all in the comfort of their own homes around the world.
+We’ve seen the video game industry transform from games like Pong, with two players sitting next to each other, moving a jagged line up and down their screen, into massively multiplayer online (MMO) experiences like World of Warcraft, with players interacting in this living universe, all in the comfort of their own homes around the world.

 And this isn’t just a niche little group on the internet.
 In fact, the European Mobile Game Market estimated that there were more than 2.5 billion - yes, with a "B" - gamers in the world.